 The interest rate is 1 1/3% each month or 16% per year on the past due portion.
 Liens are recorded on past due Personal Property each year after May 15.
 The legislature raised the charge for recording a lien to $72.00.

 Taxes can be paid at or mailed to the Coos County Tax Department, 250 North Baxter Street, Coquille, Oregon 97423.
 We do not have an office in the North Bend Annex.

 - Can I pay by credit card?

-Yes, we are able to accept online payments via credit/debit cards and e-check transitions.
-Electronic payments cannot be processed at the county office.
-For more information regarding electronic payments go to: http://www.co.coos.or.us/Departments/TaxDepartment.aspx.
+Yes, we are able to accept credit/debit cards in the office and online.
+For more information regarding electronic payments go to: http://www.co.coos.or.us/Departments/TaxDepartment.aspx

 - I live overseas, how can I make my payment?